-Attach the external power supply to the DC power input connector located on the Internet Camera's back panel (labeled 12VDC) and connect it to your wall outlet.
+Attach the external power supply to the DC power input connector located on the DCS-3220's back panel labeled 12VDC and connect the other end to your wall outlet.

 When you have a proper connection, the LED will turn from red to green.
 The light may cycle on and off and your computer may show an intermittent loss of connectivity, this is normal until you have configured your Internet Camera.